 - Home habits: if you have pets in your home, it might make sense to change your filter more often as a result of pet dander.
 If you have someone in the house that suffers from allergies or asthma, think about switching out your home’s air filter more frequently to help potentially decrease their symptoms.

 Now you’re probably wondering how to replace your furnace filter.
 Obviously this will change depending on what furnace you have, but usually:

-At McElroy Service Experts Heating & Air Conditioning, we offer membership plans that include replacing standard furnace filters.
+At McElroy Service Experts, we offer membership plans that include replacing standard furnace filters.
 Give us a call today at 308-210-4398 or schedule an appointment with us online.